Gwaltrip/NSN/README.md

-# NSN - An quicker way for connecting simple classes and objects to the internet
+# NSN - Nancy Simple Notation
+## An quicker way for connecting simple classes and objects to the internet

 How quick is it?
 Quick.